Region: Italy

 Difficulty: Easy but long cooking time

-The reason I like to use the Italian pasta known as farfalle, besides the fact that it is my youngest sons favorite pasta shape, is because its pinched flatness (it’s a ruffled-edged flat square pinched in the middle) is appropriate for a variety of different and substantial sauces.
+The butterfly shaped pasta known as farfalle was popular in our family because my youngest son was wild about it.
+Its pinched flatness (it's a ruffled-edged flat square pinched in the middle) is appropriate for a variety of different and substantial sauces.
 For instance, in this preparation the lamb, the mushrooms, and the fennel are all in small bite-size pieces or chopped and these adhere in just a right way to the pasta, so that every mouthful has everything.
+The small amount of chile gives the dish its spiciness and bite.
 This recipe is inspired by the lamb and fennel dishes typical in the southern Italian region of Apulia.

 Yield: Makes 4 to 6 servings